-Textbook: Natural Disasters 11th edition by Patrick L. Abbott in any format (digital or print).
+Textbook: Natural Disasters 12th edition by Patrick L. Abbott in any format (digital or print).
 You won't need access codes for supporting material, so used copies are fine.
 You may purchase the book through the UF bookstore or rent/buy through 3rd party sellers.
 Supplementary reading material will be provided by the instructor.

 Materials & Supplies: There is no Supply Fee associated with this course.
 You will need a way to keep notes in class.
 Paper notebooks, tablets or laptops are all good options, whatever works best for you.
-PowerPoint files for lectures will be posted before class starts on the class Canvas page.
+PowerPoint files for lectures will be posted before class starts on the class Canvas page to aid in note-taking.
 Any other needed materials will be provided.